rohan-kekatpure/rohan-kekatpure.github.io/_posts/2020-08-11-calculus-of-variations.md

 ### Summary
 We dipped our toes in the fascinating world of calculus of variations.
 We stated the fundamental equation of COV, the Euler-Lagrange equation, and saw a few of its generalizations.
-Though we didnt delve into it, the form of the Euler-Lagrange equations has deeper significance and it appears over and over in study of Physics and Optimization.
+Though we didnt delve into it, the form of the Euler-Lagrange equations has deeper significance and it makes recurring appearances in Physics and Optimization.

 We next saw how to construct the $L$ function and solve the Euler-Lagrange equations for a couple of standard examples.
 As a result, we can now prove how circle is the shape that maximizes the area of a loop of given perimeter.
 Hopefully